 Feb.
 9, 2020: Iran failed to put a communications satellite into orbit using its Simorgh (Phoenix) rocket.

-Andrew Hanna is a research assistant at the U.S. Institute of Peace.
+Andrew Hanna is a program specialist at the U.S. Institute of Peace.